thehappycheese/homogeneous-segmentation/readme.md

-# HS - Homogeneous Segmentation
+# HS - Homogeneous Segmentation - BRANCH - Faithful Port

+The plan is to abandon this branch and make modifications to the API in the main branch.

 This is a collection of python packages for road network segmentation.